simonwhitaker/goo-website/src/content/blog/0011-quick-git-server.md

 ---
 kind: article
 created_at: 2012-02-07
-title: How to run your own simple Git server
+title: Running a simple Git server using SSH
 ---

 I had the need recently to set up a temporary git remote on a Mac mini on my local network.
-It turned out to be both easy and handy so I thought I'd document how I did it.
+It turned out to be both easy and useful, so I thought I'd document how I did it.

 Throughout this article I'll refer to the Mac mini where I set up the remote repository as **the server**, and my Macbook Pro (my primary work computer) as **my laptop**.